datameshgroup/fusion/docs/getting-started.md

 ### Restricted payment brands

 :::info
 This feature is only available to select merchants.
-Please discussion with the [integrations team](mailto:integrations@datameshgroup.com) before implementing.
+Please discuss with the [integrations team](mailto:integrations@datameshgroup.com) before implementing.
 :::

 The Sale System can restrict the payment request to specified payment brands by configuring [PaymentRequest.PaymentTransaction.TransactionConditions.AllowedPaymentBrand](/docs/api-reference/data-model#allowedpaymentbrand).